Hamatora: Kōzuki Yakuza

-Ratio is Birthday's partner in his 'Odd Jobs' Business as well as Birthdays childhood friend.
-His Holder ability is the X-Rays Minimum (透視のミニマム, Tōshi no Minimamu) which allows him to see the structure of a person's body and use the information to determine their weak points.
-Using it in Re: Hamatora causes his body to overheat.
-He wears an eye-patch over his right eye which when removed activates his Holder ability.
-After discerning an enemy's weak points, he then uses brass knuckles to melee them into submission.
-Flashbacks reveal how this ability caused a young Ratio to be distant from others as a result of foreseeing the death of people with weak health, but Birthday's promise to ruin his reputation breaks him free from that curse.
-As a result, Ratio is determined to protect Birthday and find a cure to his disease.
+Junko is Rie's partner in her 'Kōzuki Yakuza' business as well as Rie's childhood friend.
+Her Shinto ability is the Rashōmon (羅生門, Rashōmon) which allows her to see the structure of a person's body and use the information to determine their weak points.
+Using it in Re: Hamatora causes her body to overheat.
+She wears masculine clothes and an eye-patch over her right eye which when removed activates her Shinto ability.
+After discerning an enemy's weak points, she then uses brass knuckles to melee them into submission.
+Flashbacks reveal how this ability caused a young Junko to be distant from others as a result of foreseeing the death of people with weak health, but Rie's promise to ruin her reputation breaks her free from that curse.
+As a result, Junko is determined to protect Rie and find a cure to her disease.